Home > Services > Consulting and Tech Strategy > Technology Due Diligence

 Is technology due diligence only for M&A or investors?

-No. While common in acquisitions, companies also use it to assess internal systems, plan modernization, and improve performance before scaling.
+No. While common in acquisitions, companies also use it to assess internal systems, plan modernisation, and improve performance before scaling.

 What happens after the due diligence is completed?

-You receive a clear, prioritized set of recommendations and next steps, helping your team improve systems, reduce risks, and plan future development.
+You receive a clear, prioritised set of recommendations and next steps, helping your team improve systems, reduce risks, and plan future development.